BetterDiscord/docs/theme-guidelines.md

 # Theme Guidelines
 These are the requirements and rules that themes in the official repository must follow.
-These exist to ensure a safe and user-friendly experience.
-Themes in violation of these guidelines will not be allowed into the repository.
+These exist to ensure a safe and user-friendly experience, as well as maintain originality and variety.
+Themes found in violation of these guidelines will not be allowed into the official repository.

 ## General Usability
 - Usability should be prioritized over look and feel.